Soundux/Soundux/README.md

 ```sh
 sudo apt install git build-essential cmake qt5-default libx11-dev libqt5x11extras5-dev qtquickcontrols2-5-dev qtdeclarative5-dev libxi-dev qml-module-qtquick2 qml-module-qtquick-controls qml-module-qtquick-controls2 qml-module-qtquick-dialogs qml-module-qtquick-layouts qml-module-qtquick-window2 qml-module-qt-labs-settings qml-module-qt-labs-folderlistmodel
 ```
+<b>We recommend to use our flatpak build instead!
+Building this from source on ubuntu will probably not work because ubuntu does not have Qt >=5.15 in its repos!</b>

 ### Build
 Clone the repository